The Fortune Teller (Boulogne): Provenance

 The artwork was in ownership of Sir Robert Strange until the year 1772.
 It was sold at Christie's from February 20 through the 23 in 1772 at 150 guineas.
 It was sold as a work by Caravaggio at the time.
 It was bought by Sir George Colebrook in 1772.
 He was a merchant who had a significant art collection started.
-The painting was promptly returned to Christies on April 23, 1774 in lot 43.
-Charles Manners, the 4th Duke of Rutland, bought the painting in 1774 and it remained at Belvoir Castle until 1926.
+The painting was promptly returned to Christie's on April 23, 1774, in lot 43.
+Charles Manners, 4th Duke of Rutland, bought the painting in 1774 and it remained at Belvoir Castle until 1926.
 It was sold April 16, 1926 at Christies to Blaker.
 It came into the possession of the Fitzwilliam Museum in Cambridge from 1926 through 1929.
-It was later sold to a private collection in Britain on July 1, 1953 by Sotheby's in London and this sale was the first with Valentin Boulogne as the artist.
+It was later sold to a private collection in Britain on July 1, 1953, by Sotheby's in London and this sale was the first with Valentin Boulogne as the artist.
 The painting was then purchased by the Toledo Museum of Art in 1981 through Colnaghi in New York using funds from the Libbey Endowment which was a gift from Drummond Libbey.

 Exhibits

 In 1982, this painting was shown in both the Metropolitan Museum of Art in New York and the National Galleries of the Grand Palais in Paris.
 This was a joint collaboration for the exhibit titled France in the Golden Age: Seventeenth-Century French Paintings in American Collections.
-It was then displayed in the National Gallery of Canada for the exhibit Caravaggio and His Followers in Rome from June 17, 2011 to January 8, 2012.
-The painting was then used for the Metropolitan Museum of Art in New York and the Musée du Louvre from October 4, 2016 to May 15, 2017 for Valentin de Boulogne: Beyond Caravaggio.
+It was then displayed in the National Gallery of Canada for the exhibit Caravaggio and His Followers in Rome from June 17, 2011, to January 8, 2012.
+The painting was then used for the Metropolitan Museum of Art in New York and the Musée du Louvre from October 4, 2016, to May 15, 2017, for Valentin de Boulogne: Beyond Caravaggio.